 This should produce a specific gravity of around 1.7 with a Ford Cup viscosity of 40 seconds (Laguna Viscometer reading of 140 seconds).
 Polar Ice cannot tolerate over-deflocculation well, that is why we are using a conservative recipe with a lower-than-typical specific gravity (contact us if you have issues).
 If your slip is not flowing well enough consider adding more water rather than more Darvan.

 Water and Darvan percentages are not cast-in-stone, adjust as needed.
 Add 90% of the Darvan to the water and mix it in.
 Then add the powdered body mix to the water under a propeller mixer.
 It might appear that it is impossible to get that much powder into the available water, but that is the magic of the Darvan.
 Mix at least 15 minutes.
 If you cannot get the last of the powder in, add the rest of the Darvan.
 Do a preliminary assessment:

-If you are not doing alot of production and can tolerate your molds getting wetter (and longer mold extraction times), adding water will not be a problem (unless there is too much in which case it may settle out).
+If you are not doing alot of production and can tolerate your molds getting wetter (and longer mold extraction times), adding water to the slurry will not be a problem (although too much may cause settling issues).
 Remember also that warm slip will flow better than cold.

 You can make about 1 US gallon from 5000 grams of powder.
 You can make about 1 Canadian gallon from 6300 grams.

 We do not supply a thermal expansion value.
 The reason is that such numbers often mislead users.
 First, a body has different thermal expansion characteristics when fired at different temperatures, schedules and atmospheres.
 Dilatometers are only useful when manufacturers can measure bodies and glazes over time and in the same firing conditions.
 If a chart is supplied here, please view only as a way to compare one body with another.